IsaShah/IsaShah/README.md

 - 👋 Hi, I’m @IsaShah
 - 👀 I’m interested in learning how to program, and combine such skills with my mechanical engineering knowledge
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on any projects where a mechanical engineering knowledge is required
+- 💞️ I’m looking to collaborate on any projects where an input from a mechanical engineer is required
 - 📫 How to reach me: isa.omar.shah@Gmail.com

 <!---